Cocktails – Aviary Style

 - Chill a Collins glass or a cocktail tumbler in the refrigerator

-- Use a perforated spoon to strain, rinse with cold water and gently fill the glass with about 100 of the cucumber spheres
+- Use a perforated spoon to strain, rinse with cold water and gently fill the glass with 50 to 100 of the cucumber spheres

 - Gently pour in the carbonized gin and tonic cocktail